altjerry0/BoTC-Track/README.md

 5. Click **Load unpacked**.
 6. Select the `botc-extension` directory from the cloned project.
 7. The extension should now be loaded.
 Pin it for easy access.

+### Build Process

+Due to Manifest V3 restrictions on executing remote code, the background script now uses the Firebase SDK and requires bundling.
+We use Webpack for this.

+1. Install dependencies: `npm install`
+2. Run Webpack to bundle the background script: `npx webpack`
+    *   This creates `botc-extension/dist/background.bundle.js` which is referenced in the `manifest.json`.
+3. Load the extension in Chrome via `chrome://extensions/` -> "Load unpacked" -> select the `botc-extension` folder.

+### Firebase Setup (for Development/Forking)

+This extension uses Firebase Firestore to sync player data.
+If you are developing locally or forking this project, you will need to set up your own Firebase project:

+1.  **Create a Firebase Project:** Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
+2.  **Add a Web App:** Within your project, add a new Web application.
+3.  **Copy Firebase Config:** Firebase will provide a configuration object (containing `apiKey`, `authDomain`, `projectId`, etc.).
+Copy this object.
+4.  **Update `background.js`:** Paste your Firebase config object into `botc-extension/src/background.js`, replacing the placeholder or existing configuration in the `firebaseConfig` constant.
+5.  **Enable Firestore:** In the Firebase Console, navigate to "Firestore Database" and create a database.
+Start in **production mode**.
+(Do *not* start in test mode, as its rules expire).
+6.  **Enable Anonymous Authentication:** In the Firebase Console, navigate to "Authentication" -> "Sign-in method" and enable the "Anonymous" provider.
+7.  **Set Firestore Security Rules:** Go back to the "Firestore Database" -> "Rules" tab and paste the following rules.
+These ensure users can only read/write their own data:
+    ```firestore-rules
+    rules_version = '2';
+    service cloud.firestore {
+      match /databases/{database}/documents {
+        // Allow users to read and write only their own data document
+        match /userPlayerData/{userId} {
+          allow read, write: if request.auth != null && request.auth.uid == userId;
+        }
+      }
+    }
+    ```
+8.  **Rebuild:** Run `npx webpack` again to bundle your configuration into the background script.
+9.  **Reload Extension:** Reload the extension in Chrome.

 ## Release Workflow